Register your Information for Free Stone Samples Sent Express to You!

 12. Sandstone Stacked Stone

-Sandstone stacked stone is characterized by its warm, sandy tones and soft texture.
+Sandstone stacked stone is characterised by its warm, sandy tones and soft texture.
 It is an excellent choice for creating a welcoming and natural look, especially in outdoor landscapes and garden walls.
 Sandstone is also commonly used in tropical and Mediterranean-style designs.

 Applications of Stacked Stone